 The breed lost popularity in the early part of the 20th century in favour of the later developed Labrador Retriever but with the dedication of a few enthusiasts, the Flatcoat was saved from extinction and is once again a popular gundog today.

-In 2018 the Field Trial and Working Sub-Committee published a leaflet for members, setting out the working origins of the Flatcoat, and advising owners of the need to “do something” with their dogs.
-The content from this leaflet has been taken and reproduced on this page.
+In 2018, Paul and Maddie Burr wrote an article, setting out the working origins of the Flatcoat, and advising owners of the need to “do something” with their dogs.
+The content of that article has been taken and reproduced here.

 The Flatcoat is a highly intelligent dog that can be trained to a high standard to run in Field Trials and Working Tests or to pick up on shoots.
 However, he has many other talents that equip him with the ability to shine in other activities too.